Ahmed-Elghachi/AWS-Academy-Cloud-Foundations/AWS-Academy-Cloud-Foundations/Introduction-to-Amazon-EC2/README.md

 ---

-# 🎯 Objectives
+# 🎯 Lab Objectives

 After completing this lab, you will be able to:

+---

-- Launch a Web Server with termination protection
+## ✅ Launch a Web Server with Termination Protection Enabled

+You will create and configure an Amazon EC2 instance running a web server while enabling termination protection to prevent accidental deletion.

+---

-- Monitor EC2 instances
+## ✅ Monitor Your EC2 Instance

-- Configure security groups
-- Allow HTTP access
+You will use monitoring tools such as:
+- Status Checks
+- CloudWatch Metrics
+- System Logs
+- Instance Screenshots

+to observe the health and performance of your instance.

+---

+## ✅ Modify the Security Group to Allow HTTP Access

+You will configure inbound security group rules to allow web traffic on port 80 (HTTP) so users can access the hosted web application.

+---

+## ✅ Resize Your Amazon EC2 Instance

+You will:
-- Resize an EC2 instance
+- Change the EC2 instance type
+- Increase computing resources
-- Modify EBS volumes
+- Modify the EBS storage volume size

-- Test stop protection
+This demonstrates how AWS supports scalability.

+---

+## ✅ Enable and Test Stop Protection

+You will enable stop protection to prevent accidental stopping of your EC2 instance and test how this protection works.

+---

+## ✅ Explore Amazon EC2 Limits

+You will use AWS Service Quotas to explore:
+- EC2 instance limits
+- Running instance quotas
+- Resource limitations per region

+---

+## ✅ Stop Your EC2 Instance

+You will safely stop your EC2 instance after disabling stop protection.

+---

+# 🧠 Technologies Used

+- Amazon EC2
+- Amazon EBS
+- Amazon VPC
+- Security Groups
+- Amazon CloudWatch
+- AWS Service Quotas
+- Apache Web Server

+---

+# 🎓 Skills Acquired

+By completing this lab, you will gain practical experience in:

+- Cloud Infrastructure Management
+- AWS Compute Services
-- Stop and start EC2 instances
+- EC2 Deployment
+- Network Security
+- Server Monitoring
+- Resource Scaling
+- Cloud Administration

 ---
 # ⏱️ Duration

 Approximate time: 35 minutes